redhat-cop/ocp-disconnected-docs/IPIonAWSGovManualIAM.md

     ./ocp-users.sh createUsers
     cat account_names.txt
     ```
-6. Using the output from the previous command, identify the new accounts and utilize your preferred method for generating and retrieving associated access ids and keys.
+14. Using the output from the previous command, identify the new accounts and utilize your preferred method for generating and retrieving associated access ids and keys.

-7. Open and update the following file with the key id and key for each respective account.
+15. Open and update the following file with the key id and key for each respective account.

     ```
-    ./4.6.3/ocp-disconnected/credentials.var
+    ./4.6.3/ocp-disconnected/aws-gov-ipi-dis-maniam/credentials.var
     ```
-8. Create kubernetes credential secrets.
+16. Create kubernetes credential secrets.

     ```
-    source credentials.var | envsubst < ./4.6.3/ocp-disconnected/operator-credential-template.yaml > ./4.6.3/ocp-disconnected/operator-credentials.yaml
+    source ./4.6.3/ocp-disconnected/aws-gov-ipi-dis-maniam/credentials.var | envsubst < ./4.6.3/ocp-disconnected/aws-gov-ipi-dis-maniam/operator-credential-template.yaml > ./4.6.3/ocp-disconnected/config/openshift/operator-credentials.yaml
     ```

-13. start up the registry
+17. start up the registry
     ```
     oc image serve --dir=./4.6.3/release/ --tls-crt=./registry.crt --tls-key=./registry.key
     ```

-14. Deploy the cluster
+18. Deploy the cluster

     ```
     openshift-install create cluster --dir ./4.6.3/ocp-disconnected/conifg